-7. Settlement
+7 Settlement/Mediation

 All parties, throughout the duration of the proceedings, shall explore reasonable possibilities for settlement of all or any of the contested issues.
 All parties shall certify in their pre-trial statements that good faith efforts were undertaken to settle the remaining issues.
-Additionally, for each of the required settlement conferences provided for in the procedural schedule, the parties shall provide the Administrative Law Judge with two copies of a joint report signed by all the parties setting forth any stipulations on which the parties have agreed.
+Additionally, for each of the required settlement conferences and the one-day mediation provided for in the procedural schedule, the parties shall provide the Administrative Law Judge with two copies of a joint report signed by all the parties setting forth any stipulations on which the parties have agreed.
 These reports are due by the time designated in the procedural schedule or within such other time as the Administrative Law Judge may allow.
 The reports shall not be filed with the Office of the Secretary of the Commission.

-8. Pre-trial Submissions
+8 Pre-trial Submissions